-If you’ve been inside a coffee shop, local or chain, then you’ve probably seen macchiatos and mochas on the menu.
-Maybe you’ve ordered them but weren’t sure exactly what you were drinking.
-Or maybe you stuck with a classic latte because you weren’t sure what your other options were.
+If you’ve been inside a coffee shop, local, or chain, then you’ve probably seen macchiatos and mochas on the menu.
+Maybe you have ordered them but weren’t sure exactly what you were drinking.
+Or maybe you stuck with a classic latte because you were not sure what your other options were.

-We’re here to walk you through the differences between a macchiato and a mocha.
+We’re here to walk you through the differences between a macchiato vs mocha.
 Armed with this information, you can order something delicious next time you go to the coffee shop.

 What is a Macchiato?

 The macchiato you order at an American coffee shop is often less authentic and loaded with sugar.
 The Italians invented macchiatos to highlight the flavor of espresso, not hide it in syrup.

 So what is an authentic macchiato?
 In Italian “macchiato” translates to “stained” or “marked”.